Iamtsquare07/remove-code-from-text/README.md

-# remove-code-from-text
+# Remove code from text v1.0.0
-This tool format text neatly and remove all code elements leaving just text
+This tool format text neatly and remove all code from your text leaving just text so you can paste safely anywhere.